silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-02.md

 We'll start with `default.html`.
 This mockup is intended to represent the most basic of page types in our site.
 As discussed earlier, SilverStripe conventionally purposes the `Page.ss` template for this case.
 Copy the contents of `default.html` into your `templates/Page.ss` file, which currently contains our "Hello, world" proof-of-concept, and reload your site on the base URL (e.g. http://{your hostname}).

 Look good?
 No, it shouldn't.
 It should look like an unstyled mess.
-Let's copy over all the static assets into our theme.
+Let's copy over all the static assets into our project.
 Make the following copies:

 <table style="width: 624px; height: 92px;">